-This idea that IT—i.e. $3 websites—is something that you try to economize on... is really not a good plan.
-If in fact the government is determined to pursue surveillance... they're going to have to step up their game.
+This idea that IT [i.e. $3 websites] is something that you try to economise on... is really not a good plan.
+If in fact [the government] is determined to pursue surveillance... they're going to have to step up their game.

 If you were building a car, it would require that it meet some basic standards and it be safe.
 We don't treat technology that way.
-Many large organizations—not all—treat it as a cost centre and one that they don't see worth an investment.
-But we honestly think—and this is a belief among our group—is that actually there's value in organizations that pursue safe environments for their people...
+Many large organisations – not all – treat it as a cost centre and one that they don't see worth an investment.
+But we honestly think – and this is a belief among our group – is that actually there's value in organisations that pursue safe environments for their people...
 But at the moment, certainly this is an example of a really broad problem in the industry, and in government as well.

 And what are you referring to specifically?